Mechanical vs automatic watch

 What is a mechanical watch

 Mechanical watches use a winding mechanism to measure time, with the mainspring winding to maintain power to power the balance wheel, and gearing to transmit power to move the hands forward at a constant rate.
-Quartz watches, on the other hand, are powered by batteries.
+Quartz watches are powered by batteries.
 Generally mechanical watches are also equipped with jewels, which are used to reduce friction inside the movement and extend the life of the watch movement parts.
-The jewels on the movement can be seen through the sapphire glass back.
+We can see the jewels on the movement through the sapphire glass back.

 Mechanical vs automatic watch